nguyenhphilip/camino/content/posts/final-goodbye.md

 ## <center>...</center>

 I feel numb the next day but put on a front.
-M and I go to an African church service.
+Marieke and I go to an African church service.
 We sing and listen to a genial man preach about love, forgiveness, redemption.
 I hear nothing. _What the hell do you know about love?_ We eat, drink, chat, and walk around.
 Things go as planned.
 Then we’re in the train station.
 A young, affectionate couple is sitting near us.
 They're utterly unavoidable, grossly enmeshed and atop one another.
 Time halts once again.

 Anger.
 Sadness.
 Disappointment.